wpexpertsio/password-protected/readme.txt

-=== Password Protected ===
+=== Password Protected - Ultimate Plugin to Password Protect Your WordPress Content with Ease ===
 Contributors: wpexpertsio
-Tags: password, protect, password protect, login Requires at least: 4.6
+Tags: password, maintenance mode, coming soon page, password protect, login Requires at least: 4.6
-Tested up to: 6.1.1
+Tested up to: 6.4.1
 Requires PHP: 5.6
-Stable tag: 2.6.1
+Stable tag: 2.6.5.1
 License: GPLv2 or later

 The ultimate password protection plugin that protects your WordPress site with a single password.